 BrewDog, a Scottish craft beer company, partnered with various bars and restaurants to serve their beers, allowing them to compete with larger breweries and increase their market share.

 E. Agility and Adaptability:

-Consider Netflix, which started as a small DVD-by-mail service and managed to outperform Blockbuster by quickly adapting to streaming technology.
+Consider Netflix, which started as a small DVD-by-mail service and outperformed Blockbuster by quickly adapting to streaming technology.

-These strategies are not one-size-fits-all, and it’s crucial for each business to assess their unique situation and decide which tactics best suit their needs and capabilities.
+These strategies are not one-size-fits-all, and each business must assess its unique situation and decide which tactics best suit its needs and capabilities.
 Nevertheless, they provide a starting point for small businesses looking to compete against larger brands in their market.